BoiseState/CS390/sample-resumes/README.md

 Five samples of good resumes from CS students.
 These have all received favorable reactions from industry in terms of format and layout.
-These were all done using the ShareLaTeX website, which is free to use.
+These were all done using the Overleaf website, which is free to use.

 Please note that we changed the names and contact information to preserve privacy but in the process